20 Best Letter of Recommendation Samples (How to Format)

 Tips for Writing a Letter of Recommendation

-While following sample letters of recommendation are a great start, it can still be hard to choose your own content to provide in the letter.
+While following sample letters is a great start, it can still be hard to choose the content to provide in the letter.

-The following tips will help you make sure you are writing the most effective letter of recommendation:
+The following tips will help you make sure you are writing it most appropriately:

 Keep it positive

-Recommendation letters are not the place for constructive criticism.
-Every part of the letter should highlight the candidate’s strengths and how they are fit for the role.
-At the same time, these letters are meant to be honest.
-If you cannot truthfully express a positive view of the candidate, it’s best to decline the request to write the letter.
+These letters are not the place for constructive criticism.
+Every part should highlight the candidate’s strengths and how they are fit for the role.
+At the same time, they are meant to be honest.
+If you cannot truthfully express a positive view of the candidate, it’s best to decline the request to write it.

 Use a standard business letter format and tone

-Letters of recommendation are formal and should follow the guidelines for addressing a business letter.
+They are formal and should follow the guidelines for addressing a business letter.
 See the sample section for examples of this format.
-It’s standard to use Arial 11-point font for letters submitted online and Time New Roman 12-point font for printed letters.
+It’s standard to use Arial 11-point font for letters submitted online and Times New Roman 12-point font for printed letters.
 Keep inch-wide margins and single spacing.
-It is also essential to include your name, address, contact information, date at the top of the letter, and the same information for the hiring manager and their company.
+It is also essential to include your name, address, contact information, and, date at the top of the letter, as well as the same information for the hiring manager and their company.
 Utilize an official letterhead if you have one.
 Try to limit the letter to no more than a page (but at least two-thirds), with 3-5 paragraphs.

 Follow the submission guidelines